rasmus-kirk/nixarr/README.md

 };
 ```

 Another example where port forwarding is not an option.
-This could be useful
+This is useful if,
-for example if you're living in a dorm without access to port forwarding:
+for example, you're living in a dorm that does not allow port forwarding.
+This
+example does the following:

+- Runs Jellyfin and exposes it to the internet on a set port
+- Starts openssh and runs it through the VPN so that it can be accessed
+  outside your home network
+- Runs all the supported "*Arrs"

 ```nix {.numberLines}
 nixarr = {